 While their are a wealth of nutrition degrees offering a thorough grounding in evidence-based nutrition-science, the BSC (Hons) Nutrition with Professional Practice degree at the UCO combines this with integrated professional practice training running throughout the three years of the course.

 Some of the professional skills you will develop include: client care, communication, mentoring, psychological approaches and media training, as well as how to prepare and advise on food preparation to maximise its nutritional content.

 Unlike courses where professional skills may be limited to the lecture theatre or a work placement, at the UCO you'll have the opportunity to develop yours within the real-word environment of our teaching clinic, observing qualified nutritionists in your second year of study, before working with clients under supervision in your third year.

 This approach will create a new generation of nutrition professionals who are uniquely placed to apply their scientific knowledge to help others achieve their health and performance goals.

 Of course, not all of our students may be interested in working with individual clients, and the course content is equally suitable for those who may be interested in affecting change at organisation or population level, whether it be a career in public health and education, advising on policy, working within the food industry or research.
 The course is also well placed for students interested in further study within sports science.

 Recent research suggests that 11 million deaths were attributed to poor dietary choices (Afshin et al, 2019).
 The high prevalence of obesity is also a risk factor for many non-communicable diseases such as type 2 diabetes, high blood pressure and heart disease.
-With substantial evidence suggesting a direct link between poor dietary choices and global disease, nutrition science could be described as a form of preventative medicine.
-The future of healthcare needs to incorporate the client-focused, evidence-based, nutritional approach to tackling disease that is embedded within nutrition with professional practice.
+With substantial evidence suggesting a direct link between poor dietary choices and global disease, nutrition science could be described as a form of preventative medicine, with nutritionists playing an important role in enabling people to manage their own health and wellbeing.

 Find out more about nutrition as a career.